potato-tf/MGE-VScript/README.md

     - **How to check if a map is safe:**
         - Open the bsp using GCFScape, open the .zip file, and check the tf/scripts/vscripts directory in this zip file
         - If you see a mapspawn.nut file, the gamemode will either not load correctly or this map is unsafe
-        - Ctrl+F and search for `StringToFile` or `FileToString` in every script file, if you see any of these, the map is probably unsafe
+        - If you see any other packed script files, Ctrl+F and search for `StringToFile` or `FileToString` in every script file, if you see any of these, the map is potentially unsafe
         - Search for `__MGE__VPI`.
 If this shows up anywhere, the map is attempting to tamper with the database

 ### Plain Text